 After your tub has been filled with water, it is a good idea to re-open the equipment door on your spa cabinet and check for any leaks around the fittings.
+It is not unusual for fittings to loosen during shipment.
 If you do detect any small leaks around any of the union fittings, you will want to make sure to hand-tighten them right away.

 “With new components, hand tightening should be ample to make sure the fitting is sealed tightly.
 Using a wrench could easily crack the nut and cause the leak to worsen.”

 – Mark, SpaDepot.com Hot Tub Expert